20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 ALT="majestic waterfalls in the philippines"

 I must say that this is one of the grandest waterfalls I’ve seen while traveling around the Philippines.
 Katibawasan Falls sits at the foot of Mt.
-Timpoong with a 250-feet in height.
+Timpoong a 250-feet in height.

 Your visit to Camiguin Island is not complete without visiting the Katibawasan Falls.
 Expensive to get soaked in one of the coldest yet clearest waters of the waterfall.
 In addition, you may also go on a picnic with family or friends.